(Library and client application)

 Since 2014, Blizzard Entertainment has changed data format in their games from MPQ to CASC (Content Addressable Storage Container).
 A library that can parse the storages can be downloaded from Github.

 Support on Overwatch is in early stage.
 Based on how I have time and information about how to extract files, I'll add the support there.
-At the moment, CascLib is able to extract most files by their encoding key.
+At the moment, CascLib is only able to extract most files by their encoding key.

 When browsing the data subdirectory in the game directory, you may notice several files in various subdirectories.
 There are data files in the "data" subdirectory that contain the files.
 However, unlike MPQs, the data files are not standalone archives.
 You need the complete storage directory with several extra files to make CascView open the storage and extract files from it.
 The following list contains the complete list of files and directories that you need to preserve in order to be able to extract files: